AbdulProjects/tools/README.md

 ## tools
+en.py:
+a tool that does (URL and base64) encoding and decoding.
+Having one terminal open that does the job is good :)

 # Random tools created to facilitate things :)

 I don't thing any of these tools will useful for you but whatever if you want to waste your time have a look at them.